dyluc/designpatterns/README.md

 ### Prototype (Creational)

+> In this pattern, object duplication is delegated to the object being cloned.
+A common interface (often with a single `clone` method) is created to avoid coupling between client code and the class of the object being cloned.

+Implementations of the `clone` method involves creating a object of the same type and copying over all field values.
+An object that supports cloning is known as a prototype.
+Often, cloning can serve as an alternative to subclassing for complex objects with many fields and configurations.

+The benefit here is that you can create a set of preconfigured objects and clone the object you need when you need it instead of constructing it from scratch.

+A prototype registry can be used to store frequently used prototypes, containing pre-built objects.
+A simple implementation could be a hashmap with name -> prototype key value pairs.

 ### Iterator (Behavioural)

 > In this pattern, elements of a collection can be traversed in sequence without needing to know the underlying implementation.